Biomedical Science (Healthcare Science Practitioner Degree Apprenticeship)

 The programme structure will be delivered on a part-time, day release basis over a three year period, subject to agreement by your employer and the University.

 We are looking for students who have a clear wish to become a biomedical scientist and who are motivated enough to undertake the degree and associated portfolio work to become a registered member of the Institute of Biomedical Science (IBMS).

 In order to undertake this degree apprenticeship, you will need to be currently in full-time employment (minimum 30 hours a week), spending at least 50% of your time in England.
-In order to search for degree apprenticeship roles with local employers, please see www.gov.uk/apply-apprenticeship
+Vacancies for apprenticeship are advertised on the Government’s apprenticeship website.

 Please be aware of the application deadlines below for each of our intakes.
 If an application hasn’t been received by this date, consideration will be given for the next available intake.